Maxguojiaqi/GroupProject1/README.md

 ```
 AS AN USER
-I WANT to find some cooking ideas and the instructions based on my avalibale ingredients and diet preference
+I WANT to find some cooking ideas and the instructions based on my available ingredients and diet preference
-SO THAT I can cook meal with confident
+SO THAT I can cook meal with confidence
 ```